Skip to contents

 has.nf can be used to speed up processing in cases when it is known if x contains (or not) non-finite values (NA, NaN, Inf, -Inf).

-• Default has.nf=NA uses faster implementation that does not support non-finite values, but when non-finite values are detected it will re-run non-finite supported implementation.
+• Default has.nf=NA uses faster implementation that does not support non-finite values, but when non-finite values are detected it will re-run non-finite aware implementation.

 • has.nf=TRUE uses non-finite aware implementation straightaway.